oculus-samples/Unity-Decommissioned/Documentation/Configuration.md

 # Project Configuration

-In order for this project to be functional in editor and on device there is some initial setup that needs to be done.
+To make this project functional in both the editor and on a device, some initial setup is required.

 ## Application Configuration

-In order to run the project and use the platform services we need to create an application on the [Meta Quest Developer Center](https://developers.meta.com/horizon/).
+To run the project and use platform services, create an application on the [Meta Quest Developer Center](https://developers.meta.com/horizon/).

-To run on device you will need a Quest application, and to run in editor you will need a Rift application.
-The following sections will describe the configuration required for the application to run.
+For device operation, you need a Quest application.
+For editor operation, you need a Rift application.
+The following sections describe the necessary configuration for the application to run.

 ### Data Use Checkup

-To use the features from the Platform we need to request which kind of data is required for the application.
-This can be found in the _Data Use Checkup_ section of the application.
+To use platform features, request the necessary data for the application in the _Data Use Checkup_ section.

 <img alt="Data use Checkup" src="./Media/dashboard/datausecheckup.png" height="400px" />

-And configure the required Data Usage:
+Configure the required Data Usage:

 * **User Id**: Avatars, Destinations, Multiplayer, Oculus Username, Friends Invites, User Invite Others
 * **User Profile**: Avatars